Skip to main content

 note

 Handlers must be set before passing any data to MessageListView.
-If you don't use the default binding that bindView provides, please make sure you're setting up all handlers.
+If you're not using the default binding provided by bindView, please make sure to set up all the handlers yourself.

-You can always override them to get events when something happens:
+You can always override them to get the event when something happens:

 messageListView.setMessageClickListener { message: Message ->